 What about cleaning fish and fillets?

 When fishing Upper Red Lake I will clean and package your fish for you, or have a licensed meat packer clean them at Westwinds Resort.
-You can also have Weswtwinds Resort prepare a full meal for you with your freshly caught walleye!
+You can also have Westwinds Resort prepare a full meal for you with your freshly caught walleye!
 Often times I can be talked out of my daily limit of walleye for the dinner effort and you can keep your fillets for later.

 Other smaller remote lakes I will tailgate clean your fish.(Gutted or filleted and rinsed with jug water)